This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 How Do Women Masturbate?

-Female desire is a little understood (and until recently, little studied) phenomena, but it does seem apparent that we can be quite flexible when it comes to what turns us on.
-It can be a sexy yet not necessarily explicit sex scene in a movie that makes our imaginations run wild, or intensely kinky written erotica.
+Female desire is a little understood (and until recently, little studied) phenomenon, but it does seem apparent that we can be quite flexible when it comes to what feels good and what turns us on.

 Equipped for Pleasure